duxsco/gpg-smartcard/README.md

 My current default algorithms for the primary key and subkeys (recommended for smartcard setup):

-The next best algorithm after Curve25519 and Curve448 (IMHO) is `nistp521` which I use for the subkeys.
+The next best algorithm after Curve25519 and Curve448 (IMHO) is `nistp384` which I use for the subkeys.
+I could not get the `nistp521` authentication subkey working with `ssh`.
 The primary key, however, is created using `ed25519` as it's supported by GnuPG 2.2.x (LTS) and it's not going to be copied to the smartcard.
 Thus, it doesn't face the limitations set by the smartcard.

 If you want to deviate from default algorithms, export before running below big code block.
 Run these commands as `gpg` user **⇨** Execute `su --login gpg` beforehand: